truenas/documentation/content/Solutions/Optimizations/Networking.md

 ### LACP

-If supported by your network switch and other networking equipment in your environment, select LACP to use the most common protocol for LAGG interfaces based on [IEEE specification 802.3ad](https://www.ieee802.org/3/hssg/public/apr07/frazier_01_0407.pdf).
+If supported by your network switch and other networking equipment in your environment, select Link Aggregation Control Protocol (LACP) to use the most common protocol for LAGG interfaces based on [IEEE specification 802.3ad](https://www.ieee802.org/3/hssg/public/apr07/frazier_01_0407.pdf).
-Link Aggregation Control Protocol (LACP) dynamically aggregates multiple network interfaces into a single logical link, providing increased bandwidth and fault tolerance.
+LACP dynamically aggregates multiple network interfaces into a single logical link, providing increased bandwidth and fault tolerance.

 LACP allows you to bundle multiple physical network links into a single logical link, increasing the overall bandwidth available.
 This is especially beneficial in environments where high data transfer rates are required, such as when multiple users are accessing storage concurrently.
 LACP does not provide a performance benefit for single-user TrueNAS systems.

+We do not recommend using LACP/LAGG for iSCSI traffic.
+[See below](#iscsi) for more information.

 ### SMB Multichannel

+{{< hint type=note title="TrueNAS SCALE" >}}
+SMB multichannel is supported in TrueNAS SCALE versions 22.12.3 (Bluefin) and later.
+It is not currently supported in TrueNAS CORE.
+{{< /hint >}}

-Depending on the requirements of your intended use case, SMB Multichannel (L3) can offer certain advantages over LACP (L2).
+Depending on the requirements of your intended use case, SMB Multichannel (L3+) can offer certain advantages over LACP (L2).

 SMB Multichannel allows for dynamic load balancing at the application layer, enabling multiple connections to be established between a client and a server.
 This results in more efficient utilization of available network paths, especially in scenarios where the workload consists of multiple parallel data streams.
 In contrast, LACP operates at the link layer and aggregates physical links into a single logical link.
 While it provides load balancing, the granularity is typically based on source and destination IP addresses or MAC addresses, which may not distribute traffic as dynamically.

+{{< hint type=tip >}}
+It is not best practice to enable both LACP and SMB Multichannel in conjunction.
+Consider your network requirements and select the more appropriate aggregation strategy.
+{{< /hint >}}

 SMB Multichannel allows for flexibility in adapting to varying bandwidth requirements of different applications or workloads.
 It can dynamically adjust the number of connections based on the available network resources and the demands of the data being transferred.